Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 What does Claude Cowork actually do for an accounting firm?

 Claude Cowork completes multi-step financial work rather than answering a single question.
-Because Claude for Small Business connects natively to QuickBooks, the practical jobs are reconciliation, month-end close prep, first-draft financial statements, organizing tax documents, and cleaning up accounts payable and receivable.
+Because Claude for Small Business connects natively to QuickBooks, the workflows to test first are reconciliation, month-end close prep, first-draft financial statements, organizing tax documents, and cleaning up accounts payable and receivable.
 Each output is a draft for a CPA to verify, not a filing.

 Here’s how those jobs map to the work, with the guardrail that keeps each one safe.
 Fusion Computing walks firms through this before any pilot, the same way we scope any AI services engagement.